-The subject of testing solar products is quite interesting (for those not intimidated by the technical aspects) and is frankly one of our greatest challenges with selling products to consumers.
+Testing solar products is quite interesting (for those not intimidated by the technical aspects) and is one of the most significant challenges for consumers.

-One of our concerns is that some customers will come away from the experience thinking "solar simply doesn't work," which taints the entire industry.
+One of our concerns is that some customers will come away from their experience thinking, "solar simply doesn't work," which taints the entire industry.

 We also produce custom solar products for industrial applications (for example, GPS-asset tracking solar modules for the trucking industry).
 So, unlike many of our competitors, we don't repackage low-quality cells and sell them with questionable power ratings.